adamforprovo/campaign-website/src/content/home-platform-overview.md

 Clear communication helps us address problems early.
 It means fewer surprises down the road.

-Residents of Provo should know exactly how decisions are made and where their money is spent — especially when it comes to essential services and infrastructure.
+Provo residents should know exactly how decisions are made and where their money is spent, especially when it comes to essential services and infrastructure.

 Better transparency makes for a stronger city.
 I promise to listen, keep you informed, and make sure your voice is heard.